afcarl/procgraph/sources/pgdoc.txt

 ``blend``
 ------------------------------------------------------------
-This block blends two or more images.
+Blend two or more images.

-RGB images are interpreted as having full alpha (opaque)
+RGB images are interpreted as having full alpha (opaque).

-All images must have the same width.
+All images must have the same width and height.

 .. rst-class:: procgraph:input